Fiech/surf3tikz/README.md

 * To get rid of the white background of the PNG, the script makes a system call to _mogrify_, which is part of the _ImageMagick_ suite (ImageMagick 6.8.9-9 was used).
 If you cannot provide this program, you might want to do this step (white -> transparent) later on with an external program.
+* Per default, this function will produce a 2D plot rather than a 3D one, if only two of the three axes are visible.
+This is also due to the unstable behaviour in cases of top down (bird's eye view) viewing angles.

 ### Using the function